singapore vegan travel guide

 Introduction

-Singapore is a vibrant city-state / island-nation located at the southern tip of the Malay Peninsula.
-It spans just 728.6 square kilometers – comparable to the size of New York City!
-With a population of over 5.7 million people, Singapore’s demographic mix includes Chinese, Malay, Indian, and expatriate communities.
+Singapore is a vibrant city-state located at the southern tip of the Malay Peninsula.
+Spanning 728.6 square kilometers—about the same size as New York City—this island nation has a population of 5.7 million people.

 Singapore vegan travel guide